sbeaumont/od-info/README.md

 ### Python3 packages
-*Note that there's a whole thing about "virtual environments" that is good practice if you run or develop different applications.
+*Note that there's a whole thing about "virtual environments" that is good practice if you run or develop different Python applications.
 If this is the only Python application you're ever planning on running because you're not a leet hacker, don't bother with it, just continue to the next step: it just means the packages will be part of the main Python3 installation, which is fine for this case.*